codership/documentation/galeracluster/source/documentation/galera-manager-adding-clusters.rst

    Add Authorized Public SSH Keys (Figure 9)

 After pasting in the public key, click on the plus-sign icon to store it.
 The field will become empty again so that you may paste in another public key.
-You may want to paste in a public key for each person for whom you want to provide command-line access.
-Incidentally, if the public key includes the user's email address, this will be included in the list of users (see Figure 10 below).
+You may want to paste in a public key for each person for whom you want to provide command-line superuser access to the hosts.

 .. figure:: ../images/galera-manager-ssh-public-keys.png
    :width: 500px